 Thankfully, everything else at the hotel was great.

-One of the draws for many guests is the breakfast buffet served every morning.
-Unfortunately, I didn’t partake in the continental breakfast buffet during my stay.
+One of the draws for many guests is the complimentary breakfast buffet served every morning.
+It’s not anything like the buffet at Boma, but what is?

 Related: Boma Breakfast Review

-As far as breakfast goes, they appeared to have a few items like bacon, sausages, muffins, cereal, and waffles.
-I was told it was the same exact food that’s served next door, which I have enjoyed before.
+As far as breakfast goes, they have a few items like bacon, sausages, muffins, cereal, and waffles.
+It’s the same exact breakfast that’s served at the Springhill Suites next door.

-The meal won’t be anything to write home about or post on social media, but it’s included in the price of your stay.
+The meal won’t be anything to write home about or post on social media.
+However, it’s included in the price of your stay.

 Next to the check-in area of the lobby, there was a small pantry with convenience items for purchase.